dantleech/docbot/README.md

 Running a shell command
 -----------------------

-By default the documentation operates in a clean directory,let's create a file:
+By default the documentation operates in a clean directory.
+Create the file `hello_world.txt`:
 Create the following file at `hello_world.txt`:

 ```text